Using wavelets to capture deviations from smoothness in galaxy-scale strong lenses: Methodology

 In \citet{Galan2021}, we used a hybrid scheme that first optimizes the smooth lens potential described analytically using a PSO, followed by a source reconstruction step (at fixed lens potential parameters) using an iterative proximal algorithm.
 However, this strategy does not scale well with model complexity.
 Each additional pixelated model component would require similar hybrid schemes, which rapidly become inefficient at converging to the MAP solution.
 In addition, estimating the joint posterior distribution of model parameters using traditional sampling techniques (e.g. Markov chain Monte Carlo, MCMC) becomes computationally too expensive.
 In this work, we overcome this issue by implementing a fully differentiable loss function, meaning that we can obtain its full gradient and higher order derivatives analytically.
 This allows us to simultaneously optimize all parameters, both analytical parameters and individual pixel values, using robust gradient descent algorithms which remain efficient even in a large parameter space.
 This naturally replaces proximal algorithms that are usually necessary to solve for pixelated components, and leads to a self-consistent combination of both analytical and pixelated model components.

 Gradient descent optimization guarantees convergence to a minimum of the loss function, which is typically not the case for stochastic optimization algorithms that do not use the gradient (or higher order derivatives) of the loss function.
-However there is still no definitive guarantee to converge to the global minimum (i.e. \modelparamMAP), which can depend on the parameter initial values.
-It is possible to address this limitation by using a multi-start gradient descent optimization, which runs the same minimization multiple times for different parameter initializations \citep[e.g.][]{Gu2022}.
+However there is still no definitive guarantee to converge to the global minimum (i.e., \modelparamMAP), which can depend on the parameter initial values.
+It is possible to address this limitation by using a multistart gradient descent optimization, which runs the same minimization multiple times for different parameter initializations \citep[e.g.][]{Gu2022}.
 We leave this optimization improvement to future work.

 We use the automatic differentiation Python library \jax \citep{jax2018github} to construct a fully differentiable model and loss function.
 Wavelet transforms are implemented using convolutions, making them straightforwardly differentiable (as in convolutional neural networks).
 We also take advantage of efficient compilation features of \jax to speed up computations during evaluation of the loss function and its derivatives.
 All of our modeling methods and algorithms are implemented in the Python software package \herculens, which we make publicly available\footnote{\url{https://github.com/austinpeel/herculens}}.
 The code structure and part of the modeling routines of \herculens are based on the open-source modeling software package \lenstro \citep{Birrer2018lenstro,Birrer2021lenstro}.
+All modeling and analysis scripts are also publicly available\footnote{\texttt{\url{https://github.com/aymgal/wavelet-lensing-papers}}}.